iHost-Open-Source-Project/ha-operating-system/README.md

 **Note:*

-- If you are running an older version of Windows or have stricter network configurations, you may need to access Home Assistant using one of the following URLs: http://homeassistant:8123 or [http://X.X.X.X:8123](http://x.x.x.x:8123) *(replace X.X.X.X with the IP address of your Raspberry Pi)*
+- *If you are running an older version of Windows or have stricter network configurations, you may need to access Home Assistant using one of the following URLs: http://homeassistant:8123 or [http://X.X.X.X:8123](http://x.x.x.x:8123) *(replace X.X.X.X with the IP address of your iHost)*
+- *isit the Supervisor interface (http://<HA_IP or HA_DOMAIN>:4357), a diagnostic tool, to check if the Supervisor has initialized properly during the booting process.
+It may take some time to download the required image.
+Once the Supervisor starts, Home Assistant Core will continue to boot.
+The system is usually accessible within about 1 minute under normal conditions, based on the test results.*
+- *If you still failed to access the Home Assistant interface after a long wait,  try pinging the iHost's IP address to check network connectivity.*
+- *To avoid unexpected shutdowns or booting issues, do not unplug the power directly.
+If iHost fails to boot properly, try to press and hold the top power button for 10 seconds to force shutdown, then press it once to reboot.*

 ### **Troubleshooting Boot Failures**